 Look to the sky!
 On the night of January 30 to 31, we will live on Earth a unique event: triple astronomical coincidence.
 We give you all the keys.

-What Will Happen in Heaven?
+What does Will happen in Heaven?

 In the early morning of January 30 to 31, 2018, the Earth will live a unique event.
 There will be three astronomical coincidences that were not repeated since 1866: